imcarvalho/ines-blog/README.md

 - [x] make the font bigger
 - [x] Links from bold to underline
 - [x] Stop using the Dimensions / Colors enum
-- [ ] Homepage, make blog link more visible somehow
+- [x] Homepage, make blog link more visible somehow
+- [ ] on mobile, tags make the page scrollable to the left
+- [ ] on mobile, header text should be centered and smaller
 - [x] On small screens logo is hidden but still focusable
 - [ ] style the 404 page
 - [ ] footer on firefox mobile is not looking good